What You Need to Know About Selling a House in California

 An experienced agent will know how to help you find a solution to any selling situation, even a home that needs repairs you don’t think you can afford.
 Top agents often know and work with local contractors, have connections with cash investors, or may have knowledge of bridge programs to help you repair your home and sell it for a higher price, allowing you to repay the funds after the sale.

-You can also request a no-obligation quote from a platform like HomeLight’s Simple Sale, which will let you compare a no-obligation cash offer with what a top agent in your market might be able to get for your home.
+Alternatively, you can request a no-obligation quote from a platform like HomeLight’s Simple Sale, which will let you compare a no-obligation cash offer with what a top agent in your market might be able to get for your home.
 We’ll share details about cash offers and other selling options later in this post.

 What are some tips to market my house for sale in California?